kubesphere/helm-charts/src/main/gitlab/doc/installation/deployment.md

 > **NOTE: This configuration is not recommended for use in production.**
 >
-> - The container runs as root
+> - A single StatefulSet is provided by [bitnami/PostgreSQL](https://hub.helm.sh/charts/bitnami/postgresql) by default.
-> - A single, non-resilient Deployment is used
+> - As of 4.0.0 of these charts, replication is available internally, but _not enabled by default_.
+Such functionality has not been load tested by GitLab.

 You can read more about setting up your production-ready database in the [advanced database docs](../advanced/external-db/index.md).